 Guideline Comments Reduce the burden on built stormwater infrastructure by designing on-site retention systems to retain the first three centimetres (1.25") of stormwater on site, per precipitation event.
-This will be considered during further detailed design and as noted above.
+The site is predominantly covered with vegetated surfaces which help to retain water and recharge groundwater as much as possible.
 Provide space for absorbent landscaping, including significantly sized trees on the site and by not allowing underground parking structures to extend beyond building walls.
 There is space for absorbent landscaping as well as significantly sized trees where appropriate.
 Incorporate rainwater collection systems into roof design; consider using living roofs and walls as part of a rainwater collection system.
 This will be considered during further detailed design.
 Incorporate rain gardens into landscaping and direct rainwater towards vegetated areas.
-N/A for this project.
-Intersperse paved surfaces with drought resistant vegetation that will provide shade on those surfaces and design the paved surfaces to drain into the vegetation.
-This will be considered during further detailed desing.
+N/A Intersperse paved surfaces with drought resistant vegetation that will provide shade on those surfaces and design the paved surfaces to drain into the vegetation.
+This will be considered during further detailed design.
 Design landscaping with more planted and pervious surfaces than solid surfaces.
 The landscaping has been designed with more planted and pervious surfaces than solid surfaces.
 Direct stormwater towards adjacent public spaces, with rain gardens/ bioswales located on public property where it would benefit both the new development and the municipality and where it is deemed appropriate by municipal staff.
-N/A for this project.
+N/A